wnstn/winstonhearn-current/content/wrote/2019/programmed-inequality.md

 ---

-Near the end of _Programmed Inequality_, Marie Hicks' thorough, excellent history of the development of the British computing industry, they summarize an argument infused in every page of the book:
+Near the end of _Programmed Inequality_, Marie Hicks' thorough, excellent history of the post WWII British computer industry's development, they summarize an argument infused in every page of the book:

 > Technological change cannot be revolutionary if it fails to change the social and political structures of a society and instead heightens inequalities and divisions that are already present.